Frequently Asked Questions

 Q: Do you have to pay rent to stay at the shelter?
 Is there a time limit?

 A: Like all domestic violence emergency shelters, there is no rent for staying at AWS.
-As in most emergency shelters, the majority of residents stay at the shelter from 3 to 4 months.
-However, due to the multiple barriers that most residents face - including immigration, legal, and economic difficulties - extensions can be given.
+At AWS, the majority of residents stay from 3 to 5 months.

 A: AWS offers a safe shelter and intensive, one-to-one case management for all residents.
-Although legal and mental health services are not provided on-site, AWS works with over 20 different community-based organizations that offer a gamut of services, including legal and mental health services.
-The majority of AWS's residents work with attorneys from Asian Pacific Islander Legal Outreach (APILO) for legal services and with clinical workers from San Francisco General Hospital and Richmond Area Multi-Services, Inc. (RAMS) and independent clinical workers throughout the city for mental health support.
+Although legal and mental health services are not provided on-site, AWS works with over 20 different community-based organizations to offer a gamut of services, including legal and mental health services.

 Q: What are your office hours?